IRTF-HRPC/drafts/draft-association.md

 Conclusions
 ===========

-The current document scopes the relation between Internet protocols and the right to freedom of assembly and association.
-Research started out with two main questions.
-First, how does the internet architecture enable and/or inhibit freedom of association and assembly?
-And secondly: if the Internet is used to exercise the right to freedom of association, what are the implications for its architecture and infrastructure?

 Communities, collaboration and joint action lie at the heart of the Internet.
 Even at at linguistical level, the words "networks” and “associations” are close synonyms.
 Both interconnected groups and assemblies of people depend on “links” and “relationships” {{Swire}}.
 Taking legal definitions given in international human rights law jurisprudence, we could assert that the right to freedom of assembly and association protect collective expression.
 These rights protect any collective, gathered either permanently or temporarily for "peaceful" purposes.
 It is voluntary and uncoerced.

-On the first question, we argued that given that the Internet itself was originally designed as a medium of communication for machines that share resources with each other as equals, the Internet is one of the most basic infrastructures for the right to freedom of assembly and association.
-Since Internet protocols play a central role in the management, development and use of the Internet, we established the relation between some protocols and the right to freedom of assembly and association.
+Given that the Internet itself was originally designed as a medium of communication for machines that share resources with each other as equals {{RFC1127}}, the Internet is now one of the most basic infrastructures for the right to freedom of assembly and association.
+Since Internet protocols and the Internet architecture play a central role in the management, development and use of the Internet, we established the relation between some protocols and the right to freedom of assembly and association.

-Regarding the second question, after reviewing protocols that allow mailing lists, to multi-party video conferencing, IRC, peer-to-peer architectures, version control or the functioning of autonomous systems, we can conclude that the way in which infrastructure is designed and implemented impacts the exercise of freedom of assembly and association.
-This is because different architectural designs come with different affordances, or characteristics.
-If a decentralized architecture protects anonymity and privacy, both freedoms in the online environment will be enabled.
-On the other hand, centralized solutions have allowed users to group together and visibilise groups. enabled people to group together in recognizable places and helped the visbility of groups.
+After reviewing several typical representative cases, we can conclude that the way in which infrastructure is designed and implemented impacts people's ability to exercise their freedom of assembly and association.
+This is because different architectural designs come with different properties and characteristics.
+These properties and characteristic on the one hand enable people to assemble and associate, but on the other hand also adds limiting, or even potentially endangering, characteristics.
+These characteristic should be mitigated, or at least communicated to users of these technologies.

 Lastly, the increasing shift towards closed and non-interoperable platforms in chat and social media networks have a significant impact on the distributed and open nature of the Internet.
 Often these non-interoperable platforms are built on open-protocols but do not allow for inter-operability or data-portability.
 The use of social-media platforms has enabled groups to associate, but is has also rendered users unable to change platforms, therefore leading to a sort of "forced association" that stirs faraway from freedom.

 Acknowledgements
 ================